Murmurl912/CPP-Serialization/README.md

 # CPP-Serialization
-An XML approach to c++ object serialization
+An XML approach for C++ object serialization
 Example code is in main.cpp
 Example code executed output are in example directory